Randy Shilts Award for LGBTQ Coverage

 The Randy Shilts Award for LGBTQ Coverage is presented at Dateline:DC, a national benefit for NLGJA, each November in Washington, D.C.

-NPR "Weekend Edition Saturday" host Scott Simon is the recipient of the 2017 Randy Shilts Award for LGBTQ Coverage.
+NPR "Weekend Edition Saturday" host Scott Simon was the recipient of the 2017 Randy Shilts Award for LGBTQ Coverage.
 Scott Simon has reported from all fifty states, five continents, and ten wars, from El Salvador to Sarajevo to Afghanistan and Iraq.
 His books have...read more

 The New York Times columnist Frank Bruni was the recipient of the 2016 NLGJA Randy Shilts Award for LGBTQ Coverage.
 “Randy Shilts paved the way for so many of us, covering gay issues when news organizations often resisted that,” said Bruni.
 “His work certainly...read more

 Diane Rehm was the recipient of the 2014 Randy Shilts Award for LGBTQ Coverage.
 She was recognized for her exemplary coverage of the LGBTQ community, and for bringing LGBTQ issues to a mainstream audience.
 Rehm has covered marriage, progress and regression on...read more

 Judy Woodruff was the recipient of the 2013 NLGJA Randy Shilts Award for LGBTQ Coverage.
 Woodruff is co-anchor and managing editor of PBS NewsHour.
 During her more than 30 year journalism career with PBS, CNN and NBC, Woodruff has covered LGBTQ issues in a fair and...read more

 Michel Martin was the recipient of the 2012 Randy Shilts Award for LGBTQ Coverage.
-The host of “Tell Me More,” Martin has consistently lived up to her program’s title with her coverage of the LGBTQ community, going beyond the headlines to ask deeper questions...read more
+The host of “Tell Me More,” Martin has consistently lived up to her program’s title with her coverage of the LGBTQ community, going beyond the headlines to ask deeper questions – from...read more